Thomas Arne

-Thomas Augustine Arne (/ɑrn/; 12 March 1710 – 5 March 1778) was an English composer of the late Baroque and the early Classical periods.
-He is best known for his patriotic song "Rule, Britannia!" and the song "A-Hunting We Will Go", the latter composed for a 1777 production of The Beggar's Opera, which has since become popular as a folk song and a nursery rhyme.
+Thomas Augustine Arne (/ɑrn/; 12 March 1710 – 5 March 1778) was an English composer of the late Baroque and early Classical periods.
+He is known for his patriotic song "Rule, Britannia!" and the song "A-Hunting We Will Go", the latter composed for a 1777 production of The Beggar's Opera, which has since become popular as a folk song and a nursery rhyme.
 Arne was a leading British theatre composer of the 18th century, working at the West End's Drury Lane and Covent Garden.
-He wrote many operatic entertainments for the London theatres and pleasure gardens, as well as concertos, sinfonias, and sonatas.
+He wrote many operatic entertainments for the London theatres and pleasure gardens, as well as concertos, sinfonias and sonatas.

 Early life

-Arne was born on 12 March 1710 in Covent Garden and baptised as a Roman Catholic.
+Thomas Augustine Arne was born on 12 March 1710 in Covent Garden and baptised as a Roman Catholic.
 He came from a long line of Catholic recusants.

 Arne's father and grandfather were both upholsterers and both held office in the Worshipful Company of Upholders of the City of London.
 His grandfather fell on hard times and died in the debtors' prison of Marshalsea.
-His father earned enough money to rent 31 King Street, a large house in Covent Garden, and to have Arne educated at Eton College but in later life, he too lost most of his money and had to supplement his income by acting as a numberer of the boxes (ticket counter) at the Drury Lane Theatre.
+His father earned enough money to rent 31 King Street, a large house in Covent Garden, and to have Arne educated at Eton College, but in later life he too lost most of his money and had to supplement his income by acting as a numberer of the boxes (ticket-counter) at the Drury Lane Theatre.

 Arne was so keen on music that he smuggled a spinet into his room and, damping the sounds with his handkerchief, would secretly practise during the night while the rest of the family slept.
 He also dressed up as a liveryman to gain access to the gallery of the Italian Opera.
 It was at the opera that Arne first met the musician and composer Michael Festing, who was a major influence on him.
 Festing not only taught him to play the violin, but also took him to various musical events, including going to compete against Thomas Roseingrave for the post of organist at Hanover Square, and a visit to Oxford in 1733 to hear George Frideric Handel's oratorio Athalia.

 Upon leaving school, Arne was articled to a solicitor for three years.
 However, Arne's father discovered his son leading a group of musicians at what was probably one of Festing's musical gatherings.
 Following this disclosure of his son's real interest and talent, he was persuaded (again probably by Festing) to allow the young Arne to give up his legal career and to pursue music as a living.